 In coordination with the technical consultant team and Harris County, Hollaway will be responsible for creating and distributing/implementing communication tools and tactics.

-Hollaway also will produce all products for public consumption in English and Spanish as standard practice.
+Hollaway also will produce all products for public consumption in English and Spanish and other languages as required by local, state, and federal guidance including, but not limited to, TWDB and Harris County regulations.